 Her design experience includes making architectural details and props for TV, and for companies in the garden ornament industry, for whom she has made Buddhas, birdbaths, owls and obelisks amongst other things.

 Seeking to find her own voice she makes collections of pieces exploring themes including motion and stillness, the body, dance, city life and animals.
 Sophie has completed commissions for private and corporate clients and her sculpture is available through galleries around the UK, listed on the 'Exhibiting' page.

 Sophie has taught art for thirty years.
-She delivers some short courses at The Royal West of England Academy and at New Brewery Arts Centre in Cirencester.
+She delivers some short courses at The Royal West of England Academy.
 Her experience includes sculpture projects in schools, for galleries and the Probation Service.
 She was also a creative industry business adviser for four years in Bristol.

 Born in West Dorset in the late 1950s, Sophie grew up in Yorkshire and trained at Winchester Art School before moving to London and later returning to the West Country in 1987.
 She lives in Bristol and is a director of HOURS, a gallery and event space in the city.

 Sophie has taught sculpture for 30 years to adults and children.
-She delivers short courses at The Royal West of England Academy, and at New Brewery Arts Centre in Cirencester.
+Currently she offers a short courses at The Royal West of England Academy.

-She has run workshops in schools and has worked at St Peter’s School with Brave Bold Drama to make ‘Avona’ the spirit of the River Avon who graced The Festival of Nature and Bristol Harbour Festival.
+She has run workshops in schools.
+With Brave Bold Drama worked on a clay project at St Peter’s School, made ‘Avona’ the spirit of the River Avon who graced The Festival of Nature and Bristol Harbour Festival, and designed blue butterflies which were decorated by people of all ages in Withywood, Bristol.

 Beach Sculpture Days